-Tauataa ladamaitu CE00 000 Evenes 0050
+ONE 03

+tems Specified that do NOT belong to the Villa over is in Addition to your Contents Sum Insur

+All Risks Items: items covered away from the Vi over is in Addition to your Contents Sum Insur

+Cover Limit of Cover

 Trustee Indemnity: £500,000 Excess: £250

-Your acco Final Day of Aconstitution or, charity of points have been examinate of circumstances charter allows you ined by a suitably to have Trustees qualified indepe s Inden ndent person
+You are not aware of circumsta n examined by a suitably qualified independent person ances or incidents where there is a reason for future claims ending 31 March 2022 was £53,093 including government grants of

-Money and Assault: £2,000.00 Excess: £100 Assault t limit £25,000
+Money and Assault: £2,000.00 Excess: £100 Assault limit £25,000

 Loss of Revenue £12000

-Indemnity Period (Mon ths) 12
+Indemnity Period (Months) 12

 Public Liability £10,000,000

-including Libel and S ander £100,000
+including Libel and Slander £100,000

-including Hirers Liabi lity £2,000,000 £10,000,000
+including Hirers Liability £2,000,000

-Employers Liability
+Employers Liability £10,000,000

-FULL TIME PAID employ ees if 3 or more: 0
+FULL TIME PAID employees if 3 or mo

 Employee Dishonesty £25,000 Excess: £250

 Personal Accident 5 Units.
-Per Unit of Cover: Cover for Accidental Bodily Injury with the following benefits £5,000 in respect of death, permanent loss of sight or hearing, permanent loss of limbs. £50 a week Temporary Total Disablemen £25 a week Partial Total Disablement.
+Per Unit of Cover: Cover for Accidental Bodily Injury with the following benefits £5,000 in respect of death, permanent loss of sight or hearing, permanent loss of limbs. £50 a week Temporary Total Disablement, £25 a week Partial Total Disablement.
 Excess: 1 week.

 Legal Expenses Not Insured

 Loss of Rent Not Insured

-Indemnity Period (Mon ths) N/A
+Indemnity Period (Months) N/A

 Loss of Licence Not Insured

-Indemnity Period (Mon ths) N/A
+Indemnity Period (Months) N/A

-Terrorism Cover No
+No